LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-ProblemSolving2.md

   - What is the *Turing test*?
   - What is the point of the *octopus test*?

-    **Error correction:**
-    There was an AI hallucination (I used AI to get a rough draft) in the original version of last week's notes on the octopus test.
-I've corrected that part of the notes.
-Take a look at [the new version](https://lcc-cit.github.io/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.html).
 - What are some concerns about AI in these categories:
   - Ethical Issues
   - Social Issues